2019 Balearic island council elections

-The 2019 Balearic Island Council elections were held on Sunday, 26 May 2019, to elect the 11th Island Councils of Mallorca and Menorca and the 4th Island Councils of Formentera and Ibiza.
-All 76 seats in the four Island Councils were up for election.
-They were held concurrently with regional elections in twelve autonomous communities and local elections all throughout Spain, as well as the 2019 European Parliament election.
+Island council elections were held in the Balearic Islands on 26 May 2019 to elect the 11th Consells Insulars of Mallorca and Menorca and the 4th Consells Insulars of Formentera and Ibiza.
+All 76 seats in the four island councils were up for election.
+They were held concurrently with regional elections in twelve autonomous communities and local elections all across Spain, as well as the 2019 European Parliament election.

-Island Council control
+Island control

-The following table lists party control in the Island Councils.
-Gains for a party are displayed with the cell's background shaded in that party's colour.
+The following table lists party control in the island councils.
+Gains for a party are highlighted in that party's colour.